eng-charlesrochamarques/web_project_around_pt/README.md

 - Form validation with custom error messages and disabled submit button when invalid.
 - Automatic reset of form state and errors when closing modals.

+---

+## 🗂️ Project Architecture

+The project follows a **modular JavaScript architecture** with a clear separation of responsibilities:

+- **`index.js`**
+  Handles page-specific logic, DOM initialization, event binding, and class instantiation.

+- **`components/Card.js`**
+  Defines the `Card` class responsible for creating, rendering, and managing individual card behavior (like, delete, and image click).

+- **`utils/utils.js`**
+  Contains reusable utility functions for opening and closing modals, handling the Escape key, and detecting overlay clicks.

+This structure improves code readability, maintainability, and scalability.

+---

 ## 🛠️ Technologies Used

 - **HTML5** → Semantic structure and template usage for cards.
 - **CSS3** → Styling for cards, modals, validation states, and modular layout.
-- **JavaScript** → DOM manipulation, modal handling, form validation, and interactive card logic.
+- **JavaScript (ES6 Modules)** → Class-based components, modular utilities, DOM manipulation, modal handling, and form validation.

+---

 ## ♻️ Data Flow Overview

 1. The page loads initial cards from the `initialCards` array.
-2. Users can interact with each card: like, delete, or view enlarged image.
+2. Users can interact with each card: like, delete, or view the enlarged image.
-3. When a new card is added via the form, it is inserted at the top of the card list (`prepend`).
+3. When a new card is added via the form, it is inserted at the top of the card list using `prepend()`.
-4. Profile and new card forms validate inputs in real time.
+4. Forms validate inputs in real time, while modal behavior is handled through reusable utility functions.
 5. After successful submission, the modal closes and resets all fields and error states.

+---

 ## 🔧 Future Improvements

-- 💾 Save data locally using LocalStorage to persist added cards.
+- 💾 Persist data using **LocalStorage** or a backend API.
 - 📱 Improve responsiveness for mobile devices.
 - 📊 Add filtering or categorization for cards.
 - 🌓 Implement light/dark mode toggle.